Nitrokey/nitrokey-documentation/source/components/nextbox/remote/dynamic-dns.rst

    password='[token]'
    [domain]

-* Once you actiavted this configuration, you can *Continue to TLS activation* - see below
+* Once you activated this configuration, you can *Continue to TLS activation* - see below